testing-library/native-testing-library-docs/docs/setup.md

 ## Setting up your project

-`native-testing-library` should work out of the box for simple tests.
-Most of the snippets you'll find throughout the website should work without any additional configuration assuming you're using Jest and a moderately recent version of React Native.
+The `native-testing-library` API should work out of the box for most tests.
+All of the snippets you'll find throughout the website work without any additional configuration assuming you use Jest and a moderately recent version of React Native.

-We do strongly encourage you to use Jest with the `react-native` preset.
-In addition, there may be some additional mocks you would want to provide to allow for a smoother testing experience, (for example mocks for `react-native-gesture-handler`).
+We strongly encourage you to use Jest with the `native-testing-library` preset.
+The `react-native` preset should also work, but you'll be getting the best experience when using our preset.
+There may be some additional mocks you need to provide to such as mocks for `react-native-gesture-handler` when using `react-navigation`.

 ## Custom Render